Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Classify emotions/README.md

-# Artificial Neural Network which to classify the emotions using data from body posture.
+# Artificial Neural Network which classify the emotions using data from body posture.

 ### Description: